UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_5.md

 The main critique of this study may be that the results of the study may be not generalizable to all of Russia (or to autocratic settings around the world), since the study was limited to a sample in the largest Russian city.
-And the author does attempt to generalize his results to a wider setting.
+And the author does attempt to generalize her results to a wider setting.
 It may be hard to extrapolate the results to all of Russia, by virtue of the country’s size, geographic differences, and particularities of its capital.
 Protesters in Moscow may not be